alejandrochang/audioTheme/README.md

 ### Technologies Employed
  * Vanilla Javascript (for audio)

 At first I decided to user the Web Audio API BufferLoader which would store songs in an array and then pass them along as nodes to frquencies.
-However, it became very difficult to integrate into vanilla javascript for the fucntionality of the application.
+However, it became very difficult to integrate using vanilla javascript for the functionality of the application.
 This led me to explore other options.
 I ended up settling on using the HTML5 AudioElement which was completely flexible, intuitive and overall much cleaner and consice code.
-I integrated some vanilla JS and connected my music to canvas allowing me to render visualing movmement 2d animations.
+I integrated some vanilla JS and connected my music to canvas allowing me to render 2d animations.

  ```javascript
  let audio, playbtn, mutebtn, pausebtn;